 Here is our list of must-have features for a good business website:

 With great websites comes great design.
 The first impression that a user may have of your website is its striking design, ease of finding the information needed and navigability.
-With hundreds of themes and styles available today, the job of the designer is much simpler than before but is in no way easy.
-Each website is different.
-Not only will websites differ in terms of color schemes and user experience, they will also differ when it comes to iconography and styling.
-Great websites spend a lot of time discussing and analyzing user experience before they get down to work.
-With iconographic websites now on the rise to ease responsiveness, great looking icons are there to ensure that a thousand words can now be replaced with imagery.
+With iconographic websites now on the rise to ease responsiveness, great looking icons ensure that a thousand words can now be replaced with imagery.
 A well-designed website must be: